smartinez-cellenza/training-terraform-intro-labs/labs/SetupEnvironment.md

 > For an overview of partial configuration - https://www.terraform.io/docs/language/settings/backends/configuration.html#partial-configuration

-1. Create a folder called *configuration* and a file nammed *dev-backend.hcl* in it
+1. Create a folder called *configuration* and a file named *dev-backend.hcl* in it
 1. Copy the content of the backend configuration block in this file.
 It should be

     ```hcl